andrebrait/1g1r-romset-generator/README.md

         -b,--blacklist=WORDS    ROMs containing these strings will be avoided.
-Ex.: -b "Virtual Console,GameCube" -v,--verbose    Prints more messages (useful when troubleshooting) -i,--input-dir=PATH     Provides an input directory (i.e.: where your ROMs are)
+Ex.: -b "Virtual Console,GameCube" -v,--verbose    Prints more messages (useful when troubleshooting) -i,--input-dir=PATH     Provides an input directory (i.e.: where your ROMs are) -o,--output-dir=PATH    If provided, ROMs will be copied to an an output directory
 ```